 The EU plans to significantly tighten data security online: With the ePrivacy regulation, the collection of personal data should only be allowed following explicit allowance.
-At this point, it’s not certain what exactly will be included in the ePrivacy regulation: We’ve consolidated for you here what we already know.
-As website operators, it makes sense to inform yourselves now as to which changes...
+At this point, it’s not certain what exactly will be included in the ePrivacy Regulation: Here, we’ve consolidated what we already know.
+In this way, you can develop strategies now for complying with the regulation’s...

 The first part of the major geo-unblocking campaign came into force on 1st April 2018 with the EU Portability Regulation.
 Providers of fee-based online content services such as Netflix, Spotify, or Amazon Prime are now required to deliver their services to the same extent and in the same quality even if a paying customer is temporarily in an EU member state that does not match up with the place of residence specified in the contract.
 Restricting the number of devices that can be used to access the content is also no longer permitted.
 So if you’re on holiday, doing business, or studying in another EU country, you can enjoy your entertainment services as you usually do.